forentfraps/ctfwriteups/cyberspacectf2024/encrypt-and-decrypt/writeup.md

 Immidiatly I noticied gets, overflowed the buffer and gracefully smashed the stack and segfaulted.

-Upon closer inspection I decided to check what is on the stack and to noone's surprise there is a stack canary right after the
+Upon closer inspection I decided to check what is on the stack and to noone's surprise there is a stack canary right after the start of the function
 ```
 mov     rax, fs:28h
 ```